InnocentCodder/Learn-O-Tech/Readme.md

 ```

 ## For Windows
-Run the following command in the main directory:
+Run the following command in the main directory to execute:
 ```
 python ./main.py
 ```
 ## For MacOS
-Run the following command in the main directory:
+Run the following command in the main directory to execute:
 ```
 python3 ./main.py
 ```